Start here

 The core issue

-• Traditional fishing grounds can be displaced, made unsafe, or effectively removed.
+Marine space is finite.
+One use can exclude or constrain another.
+Traditional fishing grounds can be displaced, made unsafe, or effectively removed.

-• Costs fall locally while corporate value flows outward.
+The costs fall locally while corporate value flows outward.

-• Fairness question: if fishermen lose access, what mechanism provides recompense?
+The fairness question is simple: if fishermen lose access, what mechanism provides recompense?

 Local voices